 Colditz Castle (E)

 During World War II, the castle became a POW camp for officers of the Allied Forces.
 It was deemed escape-proof for its location on a steeply dropping rock and its premises all being fenced in by barbed wire, heavily guarded and illuminated by searchlights.
-About 300 documented attempts of escape of sometimes incredible creativity, including about 30 that proved successful, are present-day legends of military history.
-It seems a bit offbeat, but sports and acting, making music and learning languages were part of the POWs’ everyday routines.
-The castle later became known throughout the world through the book »The Colditz Story« and the movie of the same title.
-But also the old battlement with its mighty walls, the Princes’ House, the Renaissance portal of the Trinity Church, the building structure of the tower with its dome-shaped hood and the Old Bridge impress visitors anew time and again.
+Despite the POWs’ comparably casual daily routine of sports and theater, music and languages, about 300 attempts of escape were recorded.
+The 30 successful ones are present-day legends of military history.
+The castle later became known throughout the world by Pat Reid’s book »The Colditz Story« and the movie of the same title.
+The old battlement with its mighty walls, the Princes’ House, the Renaissance portal of the Trinity Church, the building structure of the tower with its dome-shaped hood make up an impressive outline.